fbpx

 -Breastfeeding is a protective factor for SIDS

-You can find us in the Consultation Channel of the LactApp app, which is free to download for iPhone and Android, and there is an entire section on sleep and breastfeeding.
+You can find our IBCLC experts in the Consultation Channel of the LactApp app, which is free to download for iPhone and Android.
+There is an entire section on sleep and breastfeeding.

 You will also find further information here: